Designer-Gas-Club-Gaming/DGCBible/index.md

 - **Gang conflict may only start over real roleplay reasons.**

-- **All gang violence should be avoided in green zones (i.e., PD / Pillbox) and community-posted event locations.**
+- **All gang violence should be avoided in green zones (i.e., PD stations, hospitals, and civ job sites) and community-posted event locations.**
   This also includes civilian job locations, illegal spots (labs, materials fields, black markets).

 - **If a fight is initiated,** it must be taken outside of green zones and both parties must agree (fist fights only, no other weapons).